FABRIC

 Status / Complete

-Type / Office, Mixed Use, Restaurant/Bar
+Type / Office, Mixed Use

 Urban Offerings was seeking a building that could meet the needs of a neighborhood in transition.
 FABRIC’s design embraces a clean, modern, and contemporary design language in contrast to the existing neighborhood.
 New additions and alterations are designed as an honest expression of contemporary materials and massing to highlight the existing raw characteristics of the concrete building.
 This design character distinguishes FABRIC from its neighboring buildings.